How to Prevent Pregnancy After Unprotected Sex: What You Need to Know in the Philippines

 3. Yuzpe Regimen (Combined Oral Contraceptives as Backup)

-Steps to Take Immediately After Unprotected Sex
+Steps to Take After Unprotected Sex

 Here’s a practical step-by-step guide: